simple-crypto/SMAesH-challenge/website/src/profiling.md

 [quick_eval.py](https://github.com/simple-crypto/SMAesH-challenge/blob/main/demo_submission/quick_eval.py)).

 When you submit a submission to the evaluation server, this profiling phase will be run.
+There is a timeout of 4h for this run.
+If your profiling duration exceeeds that limit, you can embed your profiles in the submission (see below).

 ## Outside the framework